kvaps/linstor-csi-migrator/README.md

 ### Usage

-* Make sure that you have access to list and modify PVs in your cluster.
+* Make sure that you have access to list PVs in your cluster.

 * Generate commands:

   ```
+  # FlexVolumes:
+  ./linstor-csi-migrator.sh flexvolume > flexvolume_commands.sh
+  # Old format CSIs:
-  ./linstor-csi-migrator.sh > commands.sh
+  ./linstor-csi-migrator.sh csi > csi_commands.sh
   ```

 * Create backup of your Persistent Volumes: